Data Centers in Romania

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Romania as of September 2025, meaning there are 0 local cloud regions.
-Businesses connect to major cloud providers through dedicated private network links to hubs like Frankfurt, Vienna, or Warsaw.
+Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Romania as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via dedicated private network extensions (PNI/wave) to major European hubs such as Frankfurt, Vienna, or Warsaw.

 Power Analysis